imperialwool/AminoSidExtractorAPI/README.md

 ## Quick start
 How to start:
 - install Python3 and pip, if you want you can use venv
-- install Flask and AminoFix by command ``pip install amino.fix flask``
+- install Flask, Amino.Fix and Waitress by command ``pip install amino.fix flask waitress --upgrade``
 - clone repository or download file from repo
 - move to directory where you cloned repo/saved file

+Two ways to start API:
-- up your API by starting Flask (f.e., ``flask run -p 7777 -h 0.0.0.0`` will run your API on port 7777 and on all IPs what your server/host have)
+- starting it with Flask (f.e., `flask run -p 7777 -h 0.0.0.0` will run your API on port 7777 and on all IPs what your server/host have)
+- starting it as usual Python file (just needed configuration in first time, but it's not so necessary)

 Warning:
 - API willn't work on most servers 'cause it will bump into 403 Forbidden error
 - if you will be using API a lot, can be "Too many requests" error
 - host it on own risk, I disclaim all responsibility, also you free to use this even in production bcause it useless thing lmao

-How to use:
+## Routes:
 - ``/`` is just start dir lol
 - ``/ping`` returns pong, if all's ok (in future will return ping to Amino API).
 Example: ``localhost:7777/ping``